 Shopping Tips for Wooden Wedding Rings

-Because wooden wedding bands cannot be resized, it is important to ensure the correct ring sizes are obtained.
+Because wooden rings cannot be resized, it is important to ensure the correct ring sizes are obtained.
 The best way to do that is to have a professional jeweler take the ring sizes - twice, two weeks apart - late in the afternoon or in the evening.

-Many small businesses that specialize in wooden rings offer extra services including re-finishing services, exchange/replacement policies and more.
+Many small businesses that specialize in wood rings offer extra services including re-finishing services, exchange/replacement policies and more.
 Check for these policies before you settle on where to buy a wood ring.

 Handmade wood rings often take anywhere from 6 to 8 weeks to make.
 To be on the safe side, try to order the rings at least 4 to 6 months before the wedding ceremony.